Back/How I AI

 A developer configures the OpenAI Codex tool within a terminal, setting the AI model and project directory, before entering a prompt to summarize recent commits.

-Step 2: Analyzing the Feedback
+Analyzing the feedback

 A detailed AI-generated code review report, displayed in a terminal interface, highlights specific code smells, refactoring suggestions, and UI/UX alignment issues within a project, while podcast hosts discuss the output.

-Step 3: Implementing the Fixes
+Implementing the fixes

 great, please make those improvements